 821. Incorrect Synchronization

-Burns A. and Wellings[4]
+See also Burns A. and Wellings A. [5], and Hoare C.A.R.
+[12]

-Hoare C.A.R., Communicating Sequential Processes[16]

 Mechanism of failure

 Shared data can be monitored or updated directly by more than one thread, possibly circumventing any access lock protocol in operation.
 Some concurrent programs do not use access lock mechanisms but rely upon other mechanisms such as timing or other program state to determine if shared data can be read or updated by a thread.
 Regardless, direct visibility to shared data permits direct access to such data concurrently.
 Arbitrary behaviour of any kind can result if such actions are not performed atomically.